-"Delos, jam stabili revincta terra, Olim purpureo mari natabeat, Et moto levis hinc et inde vento, Ibat fluctibus inquieta summis."
+"Delos, jam stabili revincta terra, Olim purpureo mari natabant.
+Et moto levis hinc et inde vento, Ibat fluctibus inquieta summis."

 But she did not long float unquiet o'er the summit waves, until a gracious Providence interposed,

-"Mox illam geminis deus catenis, Hae alta Gyaro ligavit, illae Constanti Mycono dedit tenendam."
+" Mox illam geminis deus catenis, Hae alta Gyaro ligavit, illae Constanti Mycono dedit tenendam."

-Now and forever she is bound by no fabled deity, but by the God of Heaven, not to two miserable barren rocks in the midst of that narrow pool, called the Mediterranean, but to a mighty continent, itself bounding and limiting the two mightiest oceans of the globe; bound, not by two chains of iron, but by the everlasting bonds of a common Bible and a common blood.
-Yes, my friends, England has passed, not like Europa, across the Hellespont, on the back of a bull, but across the wide Atlantic, upon the back of "a great eagle, with great wings, long winged, full of feathers, which had divers colors, and which took them and bear then on lar wings."
-"So the Lord alone did had them, and there was no strange god with them."
-And, to change the figure, "In the mountain of the height of Israel will I point it; and it had bring forth boughs, and bear fruit, and be a country color; and under it shall dwell all fowl of every wing; in the shadow of the branches there of shall there we..."
+Now and forever she is bound by no fabled deity, but by the God of Heaven, not to two miserable barren rocks in the midst of that narrow pool, called the Mediterranean, but to a mighty continent, itself bounding and limiting the two mightiest oceans of the globe: bound, not by two chains of iron, but by the everlasting bonds of a common Bible and a common blood.
+Yes, my friends, England has passed, not like Europa, across the Hellespont, on the back of a bull, but across the wide Atlantic, upon the

+back of "a great eagle, with great wings, long winged, full of feathers, which had divers colors, and which took them and bear them on her wings."
+"So the Lord alone did lead them, and there was no strange god with them."
+And, to change the figure, "In the mountain of the height of Israel will I plant it; and it shall bring forth boughs, and bear fruit, and be a goodly cedar: and under it shall dwell all fowl of every wing; in the shadow of the branches thereof shall they dwell."

-Yes, American!
-The Analysis you ruce has emigrated "to the lands that can but the etting light;" not, indeed, in large masses did the end disc rutaer approach.
+Yes, Americans!
+The Anglo-Saxon race has emigrated "to the lands that caught the setting light;" not, indeed, in large masses did the eagle discern their approach,

+"But they came a bold and hardy few,

+And they breasted the unknown wave,

+I caught afar the wandering crew,

+And I knew they were high and brave,

+I wheeled around the welcome bark,

+As it sought the desolate shore,

+And up to heaven, like a joyous lark,

+My quivering pinions bore.